 As mentioned, and more:

 In the mid-1960s the Scotland born pilot, Grace McGuire relocated to Monsignor James Francis

-Lockheed Electra.
+Electra 10E, the last known version of Amelia's plane.
 She named it "Muriel" after Amelia Earhart’s Sister,

-Grace is friends with the original Irene Craigmle's Son, Larry
+Grace was and remains good friends with the original Irene Craigmle's Son, Larry

-Heller, and she also affirmed herself to have known the Irene Craigmile Bolam who Joe Gervais met and photographed in 1965, (AKA the Gervais-Irene.)
+Heller, and she also affirmed herself to have known the 'Irene' who Joe Gervais met and photographed in 1965, [AKA the Gervais-Irene,

 Ever since the Gervais-Irene was

 first implicated to have been the former Amelia Earhart in 1970, Muriel Grace Earhart Morrissey admitted how she had known